uplinkhq/docs/blog/2018/11-20-how-to-spot-unfair-freelance-contracts/index.md

 To give you a rule of thumb for your contracts: It's not unalterable just because it's printed on paper!
 If you believe a certain passage in your contract to be to your disadvantage, be brave and tell your contracting partner.
 The contract they send you is just a proposal; you are free to make a counterproposal.
 Make sure to ask your contracting partner whether they, or someone in close proximity, have the competence to edit the contract, and include suggestions on how you would like to word the passage instead.
 There are a number of freelancer's at Uplink who successfully changed their client's contract to balance out their rights and liabilities.

 And as Julia Gertz said: Give it a try, it works!
-Stay friendly and objective, educate yourself on the topic in question and explain your request for changes thoroughly to avoid long and tiresome &nbsp;discussions.
+Stay friendly and objective, educate yourself on the topic in question and explain your request for changes thoroughly to avoid long and tiresome discussions.

 If you have any questions regarding your contract, don't hesitate to contact Julia Gertz!
 You will get a special rate if you tell her about your Uplink Membership =)